PostHog/posthog.com/contents/blog/free-open-source-alternatives-hotjar-fullstory-logrocket.md

 categories: ["Guides", "Product analytics"]
 ---

-Product analytics tools have one goal in mind: providing actionable insights on user behavior.
-They're all about hard numbers; views, clicks, conversions.
+Most analytics tools have one goal in mind: providing actionable insights on user behavior.
+It's all about hard numbers; views, clicks, conversions.
 But sometimes all those numbers can feel a bit sterile.
 Separated from the individual user narrative, statistics are an incomplete picture.
 Enter session recording.

+### Why you need session recording

 Session recordings, also known as session replays, are video renderings of actions taken by your users in real-time.
 They capture mouse movement, clicks, taps, and scrolling across your site or app’s pages.

-### Why is session recording useful?
-Aside from making for some fascinating watching, session recordings offer an organic way to examine navigation.
-They facilitate a detailed level of investigation on user behavior.
-By studying exactly how users interact with your product from the entry point, you can identify friction areas and tailor your development in line with their needs.
+Aside from making for some fascinating watching, session replays facilitate a detailed investigations of user behavior, allowing you to identify friction areas such as:

-Session recordings can help you to identify:
 - Where users are getting stuck on your site
 - Hesitation at different stages of your funnel
 - How bugs come about
-- How your users are interacting with individual elements of your product
+- How your users are interacting with individual elements of your product.

 This information in context can help you to optimize user experience, build user-led products and, ultimately, improve conversion and retention.
 Session recording is a great tool to have in your arsenal when you want to act on real world user data.